RMPR/rmpr.github.io/_posts/2020-6-11-Managing-torrents-on-your-server.md

 `sudo kill $(pgrep transmission) && transmission-daemon`

+or a shorter version:

+`sudo pkill transmisison && transmission-daemon`

 ## Downloading torrents

 The cli is pretty straightforward, when I mention CLI, I talk about transmission-remote, not transmission-cli.